alemily100/rmst-simulations/README.md

 effect - a simulation study**.

 ## Background
 This project looked to evaluate the power and Type I error of the Restricted Mean Survival Time (RMST) endpoint when treatment effect is explained by multiple covariates.
-Operating characteristics of each estimand were evaluated when RMST was evaluated using a non-parametric, fully-specified parametric, and mis-specified parametric approach.
+Operating characteristics of each estimand were evaluated when RMST was evaluated using a non-parametric, fully specified parametric, and misspecified parametric approach.

 ## Description of R files
 * **functions_interaction.R** - code for section 4: functions required to generate trials and associated z-values for RMST estimands of treatment effect when efficacy is explained across multiple covariates.